-Free will presumably makes us different from other animals.
-We have the unique ability to choose and act freely.
+Free will is what presumably makes us different from other animals.
+We believe we have a unique ability to choose and act freely.
 (See Free Will: Fack or Wishful Thinking?, p.586)

-I’ve also heard for most of my life that necessity was the mother of invention.
-Now I have come to realize that necessity is the mother of all choice and action.
-That utterly obliterates any notion of free will.
-Still, even thinking that necessity was the mother of invention should have challenged my belief in free will.
+The well-known proverb, “Necessity is the mother of invention”, points to the actual truth.
+Simply put, necessity is the mother of all choice and action.
+That obliterates any notion of free will.
+Nonetheless, the idea of necessity as the mother of invention should have challenged my firm and long-held belief in free will earlier.

 Why did it take so long to realize this obvious inconsistency?
-Undoubtedly, harboring both beliefs offered me the comfort of having it both ways, hypothetically anyway.
-The comfort that a viewpoint offers us must easily outweigh the veracity of that view.
+Undoubtedly, harboring both beliefs offered me the comfort of having it both ways.
+The comfort that a viewpoint offers us easily overshadows the truth of that view.
 Looking honestly and impartially at life can be very sobering.
 It is much easier to remain intoxicated by our long-cherished beliefs, no matter how inconsistent with the facts they are.

 This reminds me of chapter 81’s, True speech isn’t beautiful, Beautiful speech isn’t true.
-I see beautiful synonymous with pleasant, desirable, comfortable.
-This comfort issue also reminds me of chapter 11 of the Bhagavad Gita, when Krishna the God of Yoga, appears before Arjuna in his true infinite form, where upon Arjuna freaks out and pleads for Krishna to return him to his comfortable “PG-13” human-rated view.
+I see beautiful synonymous with pleasant, desirable, and comfortable.
+This comfort issue also reminds me of the Bhagavad Gita, when Krishna (the divine exemplar of yoga) appears before Arjuna in his true infinite form, where upon Arjuna freaks out and pleads for Krishna to return him to the comfortable “PG-13” rated humanist view.
 These lines are from the end of chapter 11.

 11:45 In a vision I have seen what no man has seen before: I rejoice in exultation, and yet my heart trembles with fear.
 Have mercy upon me, Lord of gods, Refuge of the whole universe: show me again thine own human form.